sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/A Human in Monster Clothing.md

 Welp guess you suddenly had to learn to walk with legs that didn't bend the way you're used to.
 Fuck.

+And... you had hooves.
+So that was what you heard - hard... bone?
+You weren't sure - that made up your feet hitting the floor.

+Well, this was going to be something.

 ----

 It took you longer than you felt comfortable admitting to get across the room, from the bed to the doorway, but at least your legs seemed strong... enough.